Search for Axion(-like) Particles in Heavy-Ion Collisions: Search for axion(-like) particles in heavy-ion collisions

-The probability of photon converting to axion(-like) particles in heavy-ion collisions can be extracted from the direction photon production, namely the nuclear modification factor $R_{\rm AA}^{\gamma}$ of the direct photon production.
-The $R_{\rm AA}^{\gamma}$ is the ratio of direct photon produced in $A$+$A$ collisions to that in $p$+$p$ collisions and it is defined as
+The probability of photon converting to axion(-like) particles in heavy-ion collisions can be extracted by comparing the prompt photon productions in $A$+$A$ collisions to that in $p$+$p$ collisions, and coincidentally this is the nuclear modification factor $R_{\rm AA}^{\gamma}$ of the prompt photon.
+The $R_{\rm AA}^{\gamma}$ is defined as